 - ACE inhibitors to control blood pressure and protein excretion

-- Restrict intake of potassium, phosphorous, and magnesium.
+- Restrict your intake of potassium, phosphorous and magnesium

 Dialysis and Transplant

-If the kidneys are unable to remove sufficient waste from the blood, dialysis may be required.
+You may need dialysis if your kidneys are unable to remove sufficient waste from the blood.
 Temporary dialysis may be sufficient for acute glomerulonephritis.
-If it leads to permanent kidney failure, chronic glomerulonephritis will require long-term dialysis or kidney transplant.

 The following steps may decrease your risk of glomerulonephritis: